Start-Games-Open-Source/SGDynamicTextAssets/Documentation/Serialization/XmlFormat.md

 - Properties tagged with multiple bundles (e.g., `meta=(AssetBundles="Visual,Audio")`) appear in each named bundle.
 - Properties without the `AssetBundles` meta tag are not included.
 - Container properties (`TArray`, `TMap`, `TSet`) tagged with `AssetBundles` propagate their bundle names to inner soft reference elements.
-- During deserialization, the `<sgdtAssetBundles>` element is informational only.
-Runtime bundle data is always extracted from UPROPERTY meta tags after properties are populated.
+- During deserialization in **editor builds**, the `<sgdtAssetBundles>` element is informational only - bundle data is re-extracted from UPROPERTY meta tags after properties are populated.
+In **packaged builds**, this element is the primary source since property metadata is stripped.

 ### Extraction Without Full Deserialization